tangowithcode/tango_with_django_2/manuscript/chapter14-bing.md

 	    """
 	    reads the BING API key from a file called 'bing.key'
-	    returns: a string which is either None, i.e. no key found, or with a key remember to put bing.key in your .gitignore file to avoid committing it to the repo.
+	    returns: a string which is either None, i.e. no key found, or with a key remember to put bing.key in your .gitignore file to avoid committing it.

 	    See Python Anti-Patterns - it is an awesome resource to improve your python code Here we using "with" when opening documents